 Slate: Slate roofing is famous for its beauty, durability, and longevity.
 It is a natural stone that resists fire and impacts while lasting for decades.
 Slate roofs add elegance and sophistication to luxurious or historic buildings.

-Synthetic Roofing Materials: Synthetic roofing materials mimic wood, slate, and tile but are more durable and low-maintenance.
+Synthetic Roof: Synthetic roofs mimic wood, slate, and tile but are more durable and low-maintenance.
 Synthetic slate, polymer shakes, and composite shingles are just a few examples.

 Flashing is an essential part of a roof that prevents water infiltration in vulnerable areas where the roof meets other structures or features.
 It is typically composed of thin, durable metal, such as aluminum or galvanized steel, and is installed strategically.